Southend High School for Boys: School song

 Thirty five years later in 1993 Usher was invited by Headmaster Michael Frampton to teach A-level music.
 Usher was shocked to find that the song was rarely sung and had changed somewhat due to it being passed on through oral tradition.
 Usher wrote down the 1957 version of the song from memory and made numerous copies.
 A few years later a copy of Hutchings' melody resurfaced in an old school newsletter from the 1940s and Usher was delighted to find that he had only mis-remembered one note and a slightly spread chord.
 During his time as a teacher, Usher encouraged the singing of the school song at numerous school events and nurtured its popularity among students.

-The School Song has since been printed and published in several documents.
+The school song has since been printed and published in several documents.
 The song is sung at several events every academic year, most notably at the end of the final assembly of each school term, during which the entire school (except the new students whom this is intended to startle) shouts the last word (“memory”) at the top of their voice.
 It is also sung by members of the Old Southendian Association at meet ups and is often sung by sixth form students repeatedly during their last day.
 The school song is used as the music on hold when calling the school's reception.

-Academic performance

-The school was last inspected in February 2006 when the main conclusion of Ofsted (the Office for Standards in Education) was as follows:

-"Southend High School for Boys is an outstanding school with a very strong ethos and a distinctive character.
-Its pupils are justifiably proud to belong to it, make very good progress and achieve exceptionally high standards.
-The school successfully balances an emphasis on academic achievement with a concern for pupils' personal development and well-being.
-This ensures that pupils are well prepared for their place in society.

-They have also recently received the NACE Challenge Award, which means they are the first secondary school in the Eastern Counties to obtain it, and the 22nd school in the entire country of Britain to achieve the award."